algolia/docsearch/docs/src/run-your-own.md

 title: Run your own
 ---

-The version of DocSearch we provide for free is one hosted on our own servers, running every 24 hours.
-To update your results with more control, or if you are not compliant with our checklist, or to index content sitting behind a firewall, you might want to run the crawler yourself.
+The version of DocSearch we provide for free is hosted on our own servers, running every 24 hours.
+To update your results with more control, or if you are [not compliant with our checklist][1], or to index content sitting behind a firewall, you might want to run the crawler yourself.

 The whole code of DocSearch is open source, and we packaged it as a Docker image to make this even easier for you to use.

 ## Installation

-The scraper is a python tool [based on scrapy][1].
-Start by cloning [the open source repository][2].
-We do recommend [pipenv][3] to install the whole python environment
+The scraper is a python tool [based on scrapy][2].
+Start by cloning [the open source repository][3].
+We do recommend [pipenv][4] to install the whole python environment

-- [Install pipenv][4]
+- [Install pipenv][5]
 - `pipenv install`
 - `pipenv shell`